yannick-wk/Portfolio-S3/README.md

 ### Professional
 ###### You act in a professional manner during software development and learning

-By effectively communicating with stakeholders/coaches to understand their needs, collaborating with team members in a professional manner, and keeping stakeholders/coaches informed of progress through sprints, such as sprint planning , I would rate my proficiency in this learning outcome as proficient.
+Throughout the semester, I have had several feedback sessions with Hans regarding the progress of my application and my learning outcomes.
+I recorded the details of these conversations using feedpulse.
+Additionally, I have presented our sprint deliveries to World of Content / Hans (for Happilly), (or other relevant group) and consistently sought feedback from the product owners, and then incorporated that feedback into our/my product.
+I would rate my proficiency in this learning outcome as proficient.
 You can view the communication between the stakeholder/coaches and I in FeedPulse.